cloudmaven/documentation/pages/aws/aws_hipaa.md

 'when protocol is properly observed' and 'when protocol is not observed'.
 That is: We provide examples of how failure to follow protocols could result in the compromise of PHI.
-There is in all of this a notion of diminishing returns: A tremendous amount of additional effort might be incorporated in building an HCDS that provides only small reduction of risk.
+There is in all of this a notion of diminishing returns: A tremendous amount of additional effort might be incorporated in building an SCE that provides only small reduction of risk.

 ### Protocols described in this document